numpy/numpy/doc/source/user/tutorial-svd.rst

 .. note::

-    If you are using your own image, this command might take a while to run, depending on the size of your image and your hardware; don't worry, as this is expected!
+    If you are using your own image, this command might take a while to run, depending on the size of your image and your hardware.
+Don't worry, this is normal!
 The SVD can be a pretty intensive computation.

 Let's check that this is what we expected::